bytedeco/javacv-examples/OpenCV2_Cookbook/src/main/scala/opencv2_cookbook/chapter01/README.md

 1. Open command prompt or a terminal.
-2. Change directory the location of `OpenCV2_Cookbook`
+2. Change directory to the location of `OpenCV2_Cookbook`
 3. Type `sbt` to start `SBT`
 4. If this is the first time you run SBT it may take a while to download all needed dependencies.
 Once everything is ready you should see prompt: `sbt:opencv2_cookbook>`
 5. Type `run` and you will see a long list of available examples: